 Even within this group, Belinfante experienced rigid gender roles and dynamics.
 She recalls that while there were other women involved, none were allowed to take part in the bomb plot because the male leadership decided that it was too difficult and dangerous.
 Kept from participating directly, Belinfante could do nothing the night of the bombing except listen for sounds of an explosion from a faraway roof—even though she was the one who had come up with the idea for the attack.
 She attributes this decision to a false sense of superiority among men that has "not yet been dealt with in this world."

 Although the plot was successful, 11 members of the group were arrested and executed, including Arondeus.
 Belinfante escaped arrest by disguising herself as a man for three months before escaping to Switzerland.
 In this clip, she describes how this disguise came together and how she then lived in Amsterdam under an assumed male identity.
 She often walked by people she knew—including her own mother—without being recognized.
-Belinfante's earlier remarks about having stereotypically male qualities seem to be reinforced by how easily she says she was able to adopt the dress and mannerisms of a man.
-She then produces a studio portrait of herself wearing the men's suit and haircut described in her testimony.
+Belinfante says that she "could have been a boy" and was easily able to adopt the dress and mannerisms of a man.
+She also produces a studio portrait of herself wearing the men's suit and haircut described in her testimony.
 Though it is unclear exactly when and why the portrait was taken, Belinfante appears quite confident—perhaps even defiant—in this photograph.

 Belinfante's story cannot be easily classified.
 She was a woman and a musician in a time where the arts were dominated by men, a half-Jewish resistance fighter living under Nazi domination, and a lesbian woman who faced open discrimination and repressive gender norms.
 Belinfante says that she never felt the need to hide her sexuality to protect herself.
 "This is the way I am made," Belinfante says, "I can’t change it."